laerling/config/README.md

 ## Building
 On a blank system with just the 'base' group and the root user, run `./bootstrap.sh`.
-After changing something, just run `make`.
+After changing something, just run `sudo make`.
 The changes are then being installed.

 The following important targets are defined in the Makefile:
 - `all`: Install holo and holo-build, make the config repository, and register it